 Proponent / Bidder Requirements The solicitation must identify all requirements which the Proponents / Bidders must fulfill and all other factors to be used in evaluating Proposals / Bids.
 If using the procurement through Competitive Proposals (RFP) method, LUMA should state if it is reserving its right to award the contract to other than the lowest priced Proponent.
 Federal Funding The RFx Package must acknowledge LUMA's use of Federal Funding for the contract.
 LUMA ensures that all solicitations include all clauses required by Federal statutes, Executive orders and implementing regulations.
-Contract Type The RFx should state the type of contract that will be awarded.
+68 Contract Type The RFx should state the type of contract that will be awarded.
 Necessity LUMA must avoid acquisition of unnecessary or duplicative items.
-Vendors involved in the RFx development are Prohibited from Bidding To ensure objective Vendor performance and eliminate unfair competitive advantage, Vendors that develop or draft specifications, requirements, statements of work, or RFPs or ITTs must be excluded from competing for such procurements.
+69 Vendors involved in the RFx development are Prohibited from Bidding To ensure objective Vendor performance and eliminate unfair competiti advantage, Vendors that develop or draft specifications, requirements, so of work, or RFPs or ITTs must be excluded from competing for such procurements.
+To ensure objective Vendor performance and eliminate unfair competition advantage, Vendors that develop or draft specifications, requirements.
 Debarred or Suspended Vendors LUMA will not contract with Vendors that are on the debarred or suspended Vendors list.
 LUMA will obtain certification from any transaction participant that neither it nor its principals are currently debarred, suspended, proposed for debarment, declared ineligible or voluntarily excluded from participation.
-Procurement Dispute Resolution Refer to the Procurement Manual, Section 4.4 Dispute Resolution.
+71 Procurement Dispute Resolution.
+Refer to the Procurement Manual, Section 4.4 Dispute Resolution.
 PR Intergovernmental Agreements LUMA may enter into Puerto Rico and local intergovernmental agreements or inter-entity agreements where appropriate for procurement or use of common or shared goods and services to promote greater economy and efficiency and to promote cost-effective use of shared services across the Federal Government.
 LUMA must ensure competition requirements are met with applied documented procurement procedures using strategic sourcing, shared services and other similar procurement arrangements.
-Excess and Surplus Federal Property LUMA may consider using excess and surplus Federal property in lieu of purchasing new equipment and property when feasible and the use of such property reduces project costs.
-Contract Value Engineering Clauses LUMA may use contract value engineering clauses for construction projects of sufficient size to offer reasonable opportunities for cost reductions.
+73 Excess and Surplus Federal Property LUMA may consider using excess and surplus Federal property in lieu of purchasing new equipment and property when feasible and the use of such property reduces project costs.
+74 Contract Value Engineering Clauses LUMA may use contract value engineering clauses for construction projects of sufficient size to offer reasonable opportunities for cost reductions.
 Value engineering is used as a systematic and creative analysis of each contract item or task to ensure that its essential function is provided at the overall lower cost.
+75